timothymcmackin/previews/octez/biel-chatbot/_sources/alpha/staking.rst

    the maximum portion of external stake by stakers over the delegate’s own staked funds.
 It defaults to 0 – which entails that delegates do not accept external stakes by default.
-It is moreover capped by a global constant, set to 5 starting in the Paris protocol, which ensures the baker controls a significant part of the stake.
+It is moreover capped by a global constant, set to 9 starting in the Quebec protocol, which ensures the baker controls a significant part of the stake.